And welcome back, Rush Limbaugh and the EIB Network.

 That word relentless, that's important.

-That's why I use it, relentless pursuit of perfection, the truth.
+That's why I use it, relentless, pursuit of perfection, the truth.

-Here at the EIB Network, Susie in Spokane, Washington, this is the right side of the state.
+This is the right side of the state.

 Great to have you on the program.

-Boy, you got that right, Rosh.
+Boy, you got that right, Rush.

 As I do most things.